notperry1/forge-client/README.md

 # ToastClientForge
 Custom Based Utility Mod for Minecraft 1.12.2
+Big Thanks to all of the [contributors](https://github.com/RemainingToast/ToastClientForge/graphs/contributors) who have contributed!

 # Credit where credits due
 [Kix](https://github.com/yandhi) for the Property System